 Since its opening, the JCC has created a number of groundbreaking programs that have since taken root across the city and the country.
 These include:

 - The Reelabilities Film Festival, the largest festival in the country dedicated to promoting awareness and appreciation of the lives, stories and artistic expressions of people with different disabilities.
 This festival began in NYC through the JCC and now lives in over a dozen cities across North America.

 - Adaptations, a program for adults in their 20s and 30s with developmental and/or learning disabilities and a high level of independence

-- Birthright Passport, JCC Manhattan is proud to welcome thousands of NYC Birthright Israel alumni "home" to the JCC, giving them their own individual gift card to use at any of our thousands of programs.
+- Birthright Passport, The JCC is proud to welcome thousands of NYC Birthright Israel alumni "home" to the JCC, giving them their own individual gift card to use at any of our thousands of programs.

 First JCC Staff Photo

 Top Row: Clement Joseph, Muriel Pfeiffer, Susan Goodman, Jennifer Marcus, Sari Raskin, Haddie, Joshua Krakoff, Yvette Schops, Gary Wartels, Rabbi Carol Levithan, Allison Horn, Jay Fischbein